 Some fruits are rich in proteins like guava, kiwi, cherries, avocado, apricots, jackfruit, and resins.

-The approximate amount of protein in common daily items are as follows-
+The approximate amount of protein in common daily items is as follows-

 - 100g soy chunks: 50g